Anmol-Ghadia/YetAnotherECommerceSite/README.md

             "images": "array of strings"
         },
         "TYPES": {
-            "id": "number"
+            "productId": "number"
         }
     }
     ```
-    returns success if product is listed
+    returns success if product is updated and `status code:200`
     Can raise:
     1. `Type Error` incorrect parameter types
     1. `Bound Error` price is below 0